vogelfr/Flashcard/README.md

 FlashCard v2.0.1
 Jonathan Rosenthal, Frédéric Vogel

+## Compilation
+The program has to be compiled using the C++11 standard.

 ## Execution
 The program is executed by calling ./FlashCard in the same directory as the program.
 It can either be called with the name(s) of flashcard files as arguments or without.
 If called without